sethforprivacy/optoutpod.com/content/about.md

 date: "2020-11-29T19:01:07-05:00"
 draft: false
 hidemeta: true
-showToc: true
+showToc: false
-title: About
+title: About Opt Out
 ---

-# About Me

 Welcome to Opt Out, where I sit down with passionate people to learn why privacy matters to them, the tools and techniques they’ve found and leveraged, and where we encourage and inspire others towards personal privacy and data-sovereignty.